TaitoUnited/taito-cli/docs/manual/07-infrastructure-management.md

 - Prepare for high usage spikes with autoscaling and CDN.
 - Prepare for DDoS attacks with services like Cloudflare.
 - Use scanners to detect vulnerabilities.
-- Use honeypots. intrusion detection systems, and anomaly detection tools for detecting and blocking hacking attempts.
+- Use intrusion detection systems, anomaly detection tools, and honeypots for detecting and blocking hacking attempts.

 ---